 Tip #1: Mention the impact of AI and automation on accounting

 Tip #2: Prove that you appreciate technology and are interested in its potential

 From my perspective, automation and AI are great and interesting developments.
 They could significantly streamline operations in accounting.
-This is particularly true for very repetitive tasks like replication of data between two systems.
-In such a case, automation and AI will relieve accountants and let them concentrate on tasks that really need human intervention.
+This is particularly true for very repetitive tasks like the replication of data between two systems.
+In such a case, automation and AI will relieve accountants and let them concentrate on tasks that need human intervention.
 That will potentially boost engagement.
 Besides, these technologies will reduce errors and boost productivity.

 19. Which ERP Systems are You Familiar With?

 Using this question, the interviewer wants to know whether you are conversant with ERPs or you will require training to attain full productivity.

 Tip #1: State the ERP systems you have used